iredmail/docs/en_US/overview/0-network.ports.md

 * 995: POP3S (Secure POP3 over SSL).
 Deprecated, recommended to use port 110 with STARTTLS.
 * 143: IMAP service, insecure connection.
 Supports STARTTLS for secure connection.
 * 993: IMAPS (Secure IMAP over SSL).
 Deprecated,  recommended to use port 143 with STARTTLS.
-* 2000: managesieve service.
-(Refuse connections from external network in iptables by default)
+* 4190: managesieve service.
+(Refuse connections from external network in iptables by default).
+Note: in old iRedMail releases, it's port 2000, it's deprecated and not even listed in `/etc/services` file.

 ## Amavisd-new